Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - Also known as retrenchment

 **Unfair Dismissal:**
-- Fair Work Commission finds that an unemployee was
+- Fair Work Commission finds that an employee was harshly, unjustly, or unreasonably AND it was not genuine redundancy
+- Businesses can object to claims if they can show that the claim was